MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ---
-title: Add users to a team or project
+title: Add users or groups to a team or project
-description: Quickstart guide to add users to a group, project, or team ms.assetid: 3cfefdd2-b161-4e04-8dc0-e2deeac50262 ms.technology: devops-security ms.author: kaelli
+description: How to guide to add users or groups to a team or project ms.assetid: 3cfefdd2-b161-4e04-8dc0-e2deeac50262 ms.technology: devops-security ms.author: kaelli
 author: KathrynEE
-ms.topic: quickstart
+ms.topic: how-to
 monikerRange: '<= azure-devops'
-ms.date: 06/15/2021
+ms.date: 06/18/2021
 ---